torbjorndahlen/infinispan-evict-cache/README.md

 example-infinispan-external  LoadBalancer  172.30.5.74  my_host.example.com 11222:31797/TCP   6m39s
 ```

 In this example, we exposed Data Grid through a loadbalancer.
 The URL to the Data Grid contains the loadbalancer hostname and port.
 In this example the Data Grid console can be accessed at http://my_host.example.com:11222.

-The console username and password is stored in the infinispan-generated-secret.
+The console username and password is stored in the infinispan-generated-secret:

 ```
 $ oc get secret infinispan-generated-secret -o yaml